ChrisBushman/tiger-claude/README.md

-# PowerBook Claude Client - Quick Start
+# tiger-claude Client - Quick Start

 ## What This Is